Ghislaine Maxwell Arrested, Charged In Connection To Jeffrey Epstein Case

 Maxwell, who was among Epstein's closest associates, faces a charge of conspiracy to entice minors to travel to engage in illegal sex acts, according to a six-count grand jury indictment that was unsealed Thursday.

-Maxwell was arrested the same day in New Hampshire, the press office of the U.S. Attorney for the Southern District of New York tells NPR.
+Maxwell, 58, was arrested the same day in New Hampshire, the press office of the U.S. Attorney for the Southern District of New York tells NPR.

 Epstein's victims have previously accused Maxwell of helping the disgraced financier run a sex-trafficking ring that victimized teenage girls.